EternalRival/decision-making-tool-task/README.md

 ##### Wheel rotating

-1. When wheel rotation is initiated, the wheel must start rotating and stop after a short time.
+1. When wheel rotation is initiated, the wheel must start rotating and stop after a short duration.
-2. The rotation time must be specified by the `time` element.
+2. The rotation duration must be specified by the `duration` element.
 That is, it should correspond to its value (in seconds) at the moment of rotation start. *Be loyal when crosschecking.
 A small inaccuracy is acceptable.
 There is no need to reduce points for a difference of a couple of seconds.*
 3. The rotation should have a non-linear velocity.
 Use a suitable easing *(e.g. `ease-in-out` or `ease-in-out-back' with a tiny magnitude)*.
 4. In the wheel rotation state, `lot slices` must not change their order, shape, color. *It means that visually the `lot slices` shall rotate as an indivisible whole wheel.*
 5. In the wheel rotation state, the `lot slice title` shall not change its location relative to the boundaries of its `lot slice`. *It means that visually `lot slice title` and `lot slice` should rotate as an indivisible element.*